Kitware/QuickView/docs/setup/for_end_users.md

    macOS users with Apple Silicon chips should download `QuickView_{version}_aarch64.dmg`, and those with Intel chips should download a `*_x64.dmg` file.

-2. **Important** for intermediate releases with three-part version numbers (e.g., 1.0.1): After the download, use the following command in Terminal to unblock the app for macOS:
+2. **Important:** After the download, use the following command in Terminal to unblock the app for macOS:
    ```
    xattr -d com.apple.quarantine <your_filename>.dmg
    ```
-   Explanation: in order to facilitate frequent iterations between our developers on the software and science sides, only major releases with two-part version numbers like 1.0, 1.1 etc. are signed and notarized using Kitware's Apple Developer ID.
+   Explanation: in order to facilitate frequent iterations between our developers on the software and science sides, disk images are built and made public using GitHub's automated release process rather than being manually built and then signed at Kitware.
-   Hence the command provided above is needed for intermediate releases, so that after download, the macOS Gatekeeper will not block the app.
+   Hence the `.dmg` files on the GitHub releases page have not been signed using an Apple Developer ID, and the command provided above is needed, so that after download, the macOS Gatekeeper will not block the app.

 3. Double-click the downloaded `.dmg` file.
 In the pop-up window,